-The Student Services Office at GLBBS provides communication between the School and the parents/guardians of our students in order to support student success, generate goodwill for the School, and to provide information regarding School resources, events/activities, and opportunities to interact with other parents.
+The Student Services Office at GLBBS provides communication between the School and the parents/guardians of our students in order to support student success, generate goodwill for the School; and to provide information regarding School resources, events/activities, and opportunities to interact with other parents.

-Our full-time, nine-month programs are designed to
+Our full-time, twelve-month program is designed to

 Who is the typical Great Lakes Boat Building School student?

 GLBBS students are traditional students, fresh off of high school graduation.
 They are Veterans of the U.S. Military.
-Others are career changers who have been professionals in something other than building boats.
+Others are career changers who have already been professionals in something other than building boats.

 So…there is no “typical” GLBBS student – just individuals with a love for boats and a passion for working with their hands.
 All of our students are propelled by an interest in becoming skilled craftsmen and craftswomen.

-During the course of the school day students may sort, inventory, and mill lumber, draft, loft, sand, cut, assemble, shape, paint, and varnish their boat projects just as they would in a commercial boat building shop.
+During the course of the school day students may sort, inventory, and mill lumber, draft, loft, sand, cut, assemble, shape, paint, and varnish their projects just as they would in a commercial boat building shop.
 Students are expected to maintain not only their own tools but the tools in the mill as well.
-At the conclusion of each day (5p), students are responsible for cleaning and prepping their workspace for the following day.
+At the conclusion of each day (approximately 4:30pm), students are responsible for cleaning and prepping their workspace for the following day.

 After the work day, students are offered many social and educational opportunities and the chance to work on their own side projects.
 Students have 24/7 school access.